jules2689/trudeau/docs/2020-04-18/post_news.md

 **Question**:

-Hello, I have question for Minister duclos.
+Hello, I have question for Minister Duclos.
 Minister, we have extended the border measures with the United States.
 Have we obtained any guarantees that we will be able to receive essential medical supplies from the United States without any hiccups at the border or without any issues with the trumpadministration?